-Here, MHWs are detected with a 0.05° resolution reprocessing of a blend of satellite-derived products provided by the ESA Climate Change Initiative (CCI) and the Copernicus Climate Change Service (C3S) initiatives, including AVHRR Pathfinder dataset version 5.3 to increase the input observation coverage (Product ref. no. 1).
+60 Here, MHWs are detected with a 0.05° resolution reprocessing of a blend of satellite-derived products provided by the ESA Climate Change Initiative (CCI) and the Copernicus Climate Change Service (C3S) initiatives, including AVHRR Pathfinder dataset version 5.3 to increase the input observation coverage (Product ref. no. 1).
 The dataset provides daily SST of the Mediterranean Sea from January 1st 1982 to present (currently, up to six months before real time).

-The Mediterranean Near Real Time Analysis and Forecast is a 3D coupled hydrodynamic-wave modelling system implemented at 1/24° (~4 km) horizontal spatial resolution, which produces analysis and 10-day forecasts of the main ocean essential variables (Product ref. no. 2).
+- The Mediterranean Near Real Time Analysis and Forecast is a 3D coupled hydrodynamic-wave modelling system implemented at 1/240 (~4 km) horizontal spatial resolution, which produces analysis and 10-day forecasts of the main ocean essential variables (Product ref. no. 2).
 The analysis system assimilates satellite sea level anomalies and in-situ temperature and salinity observations, and nudges SST towards an ultra-high resolution satellite product.
 The same model framework is used to provide a multi-decadal reanalysis of the ocean, extending from 1987 to the present (Product ref. no. 3).
 Forecasts are made daily; once a week (on Tuesdays) an analysis is used to initialise forecasts, while on other days a hindcast is used.
-A schematic of the provision of forecast and analysis data is found in the QUID/PUM of the product.
+A schematic of the provision of forecast and analysis data is found in the QUID/PUM of the product. - schemate of the provision of forceast and analysis data is found in the QOID/1 OW of the product.